Admiral Sir Robert Calder, first Captain to Admiral Earl of St. Vincent

 Summary

-Print, engraving, Admiral Sir Robert Calder, 1st Baronet Calder of Southwick (1745-1818), KCB (after Lemuel Francis Abbott).
-Oval black and white print in an oval mount with text: ‘Abbott Pinxt’ and ‘Orme Sculpt.’ beneath portrait, title reads: 'Sir Robert Calder, first Captain to Admiral Earl of St Vincent etc. etc.'.
-Reverse has faded handwritten labels, top one illegible, centre one, by Charles Paget Wade, states ‘Sr. Robert Calder = Elizabeth Earle d. of Augustine Earle & Francis Blaiklock.’, depicts the Calder crest and its heraldic description below.
+Print, engraving, Admiral Sir Robert Calder, 1st Baronet Calder of Southwick (1745-1818) KCB (after Lemuel Francis Abbott).
+Black and white print of a white-haired gentleman in uniform, in an oval mount with ‘Abbott Pinxt’ and ‘Orme Sculpt.’ printed beneath portrait.
+Title reads: 'Sir Robert Calder, first Captain to Admiral Earl of St Vincent etc. etc.' Faded handwritten labels on reverse: top label illegible, centre label by Charles Paget Wade, reads ‘Sr. Robert Calder = Elizabeth Earle d. of Augustine Earle & Francis Blaiklock.’ depicts the Calder crest and its heraldic description below.
 Printed label reads 'Smith, Carver, Gilder, Printseller, Framemaker, No 7 Cockspur Street, near The Haymarket.
 Prints and Drawings Neatly Framed and Glazed.
 Also All Sorts Of Frames and Ornaments for Fillagree.
 Work Neatly Gilt.
 NB Indian Orders Executed On The Shortest Notice'.
-In carved, wooden, oblong frame.
+In carved frame.

 Provenance